-- 11.2.1 Follow protocol requirements for completing the data entry. - 11.2.2 Proof each derivative type of cryovial label for data entry errors against the CRF PRIOR to labeling cryovial. - 11.2.3 Visually inspect the label barcode and print area for alignment, and print quality. - 11.2.4 Correct any data entry errors in LDMS and re-print labels as needed (making sure the appropriate global ID's are selected). - 11.2.5 Apply the labels on the cryovials so that the information can be easily read and the contents of the tube can be clearly seen (it may not be possible to visualize specimens in amber microtubes). - 11.3 Fresh Sample Processing - 11.4 Refer to the protocol for how to process, store and transport specimens in order to obtain fresh cell suspensions. - 11.5 Snap Freezing
+- 11.2.1 Follow protocol requirements for completing the data entry. - 11.2.2 Proof each derivative type of cryovial label for data entry errors against the CRF PRIOR to labeling cryovial. - 11.2.3 Visually inspect the label barcode and print area for alignment, and print quality. - 11.2.4 Correct any data entry errors in LDMS and re-print labels as needed (making sure the appropriate global ID's are selected). - 11.2.5 Apply the labels on the cryovials so that the information can be easily read and the contents of the tube can be clearly seen (it may not be possible to visualize specimens in amber microtubes). - 11.3 Fresh Sample Processing - 11.3.1 Refer to the protocol for how to process, store and transport specimens. - 11.4 Snap Freezing